npscars/CarND-Advanced-Lane-Lines-P4/Project4_writeup.md

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-Shown in previous section 4
+This is shown in previous section 4

 ---

 ###Pipeline (video)